achou022/turtleGame/README.md

 2. When the user selects an arena, the arena image will fix to the game window and a new module will appear that allows the user(s) to select their game players. __*Refer to Wireframe 2*__

 3. As the user(s) select their game players, the player images will fix to the screen. __*Refer to Wireframe 3*__

+## Task Completed ##
+* build layout from scratch with HTML5 & CSS
+* implemented JQuery functionality in menu.js